Compulsory education

 Leave

-Special circumstances may arise that prevent a child from attending school.
-Consider a move, wedding, anniversary or funeral.
+There may be special circumstances that prevent a child from attending school.
+These include moving, a wedding, an anniversary, or a funeral.

 Application for leave for a special circumstance

-Leave must always be requested in writing and in good time (where possible at least 8 weeks in advance).
-A request form can be used for this purpose which can be obtained through the child or young person's school.
+Leave must always be requested in writing and well in advance (ideally at least 8 weeks in advance).
+A standard request form is available for this purpose and can be obtained from the child’s or young person’s school.

-• The vacation may not take place during the first two weeks of classes of the new school year.
+• The vacation does not fall during the first two weeks of school following the summer break.

-A request for leave due to the specific nature of the occupation must be made in writing and in a timely manner (where possible at least 8 weeks in advance) to the school principal.
-The school principal always makes the decision on this request.
-The school attendance officer is not involved.
+A request for leave must always be submitted in writing and in a timely manner (ideally at least 8 weeks in advance) to the school principal.
+The school principal makes the decision regarding this request.
+The truancy officer is not involved in the decision.

 LearningWorks

-LerenWerkt is committed to helping absentee students, students at risk of dropping out of school and students who have dropped out of school.
-Compulsory education officers monitor compliance with the Compulsory Education Act.
-The consulents Doorstroompunt guide the dropouts.
-In the Achterhoek region we cooperate and the administration is carried out centrally by LerenWerkt.
-For more information, visit www.lerenwerkt.nu.
+LerenWerkt is dedicated to helping students who are absent, those at risk of dropping out, and those who have left school early.
+School attendance officers monitor compliance with the Compulsory Education Act.
+The counselors at the Doorstroompunt provide guidance to early school leavers.
+In the Achterhoek region, we work together, and our administration is managed centrally by LerenWerkt.
+For more information, visit the website at lerenwerkt.nu.